erluko/flowgridviz/README.AWS.md

 # First, fetch the pcaps in the background.
 This will take a while.

+    # this is one example, you can use another
     curl -sO https://iscxdownloads.cs.unb.ca/iscxdownloads/ISCX-Bot-2014/ISCX_Botnet-Training.pcap &

 # Optional: install the mg editor